Openmind Projects: History

-Openmind Projects, then called IT in Isan, pioneered computer training projects in poor Thai villages in an effort to see how the digital divide could be bridged.
+OpenmindProjects, then called IT in Isan, pioneered computer training projects in poor Thai villages in an effort to see how the digital divide could be bridged.
 Computers were placed in homes and schools in villages and villagers given unlimited access to the resource.
 The idea was to give children and teenagers a chance to learn how to use computers and to learn other subjects with the help of computers.

-2002 - Openmind Projects introduced computer and Internet-based learning to Thai villages, orphan homes and schools (where teachers and education material are scarce) to inspire students to use computers and Internet to learn English and other subjects.
-Openmind Projects started inviting volunteers to teach in remote villages, schools, and orphan homes.
+2002 - OpenmindProjects introduced computer and Internet-based learning to Thai villages, orphan homes and schools (where teachers and education material are scarce) to inspire students to use computers and Internet to learn English and other subjects.
+OpenmindProjects started inviting volunteers to teach in remote villages, schools, and orphan homes.

-2004 - Openmind Projects started supporting responsible eco tourism and community development projects in Laos and Thailand, to help local people and to protect nature and wildlife.
-In fall of 2004 Openmind Projects expanded to south Thailand, to Satun Province, Krabi Province, and Phang Nga Province.
+2004 - OpenmindProjects started supporting responsible eco tourism and community development projects in Laos and Thailand, to help local people and to protect nature and wildlife.
+In fall of 2004 OpenmindProjects expanded to south Thailand, to Satun Province, Krabi Province, and Phang Nga Province.
 In December 2004 the first workshops with local schools and national parks took place.
 On 26 December the tsunami hit these regions.
-Openmind Projects was one of the first organizations to help tsunami-hit schools.
+OpenmindProjects was one of the first organizations to help tsunami-hit schools.

-2006 - Openmind Projects started supporting community eco projects in Cambodia and Nepal.
-Openmind Projects arranged local teacher training workshops for Thai teachers together with international volunteers and sent qualified volunteers to help teachers improve education at their own schools.
+2006 - OpenmindProjects started supporting community eco projects in Cambodia and Nepal.
+OpenmindProjects arranged local teacher training workshops for Thai teachers together with international volunteers and sent qualified volunteers to help teachers improve education at their own schools.
 It advocated team teaching as a way to improve English teaching at Thai schools.

-2006 - Openmind Projects was chosen by CNN for their "Be the Change" initiative.
+2006 - OpenmindProjects was chosen by CNN for their "Be the Change" initiative.
 As part of the program CNN selected volunteers from eight organisations in various countries to report on their experiences.
-CNN recommends these eight organisations as part of the initiative, of which Openmind Projects is one.
-Openmind Projects begins supporting health projects in Thailand and Nepal.
+CNN recommends these eight organisations as part of the initiative, of which OpenmindProjects is one.
+OpenmindProjects begins supporting health projects in Thailand and Nepal.

-2008 - Openmind Projects was a finalist in the Stockholm Challenge in April, 2008 for its work on ICT for development.
+2008 - OpenmindProjects was a finalist in the Stockholm Challenge in April, 2008 for its work on ICT for development.

-2009 - Openmind Traveler, a new ecotourism organisation was created as a sister program by Openmind Projects to promote sustainable tourism and travel in Laos and Thailand.
+2009 - Openmind Traveler, a new ecotourism organisation was created as a sister program by OpenmindProjects to promote sustainable tourism and travel in Laos and Thailand.